newrelic/newrelic-salesforce-exporter/cmd/installer-tool/README.md

 Follow the installer instruction.

 Once finished, the output fill be under the `installer_output` folder, in the repo root.
-It contains the config files for the integrations and the dockerfiles to build the docker images.
+It contains the config files for the integrations, the dockerfiles to build the docker images, and the dashboards in JSON format, ready to be imported from NROne.

 ## Docker